eronnen/vscode-markdown-chess/README.md

 ### Chess Games

-You can view full chess games by using the pgn code block:
+You can view full chess games by using the pgn code block and copying a game in pgn format:

 ````markdown
 ```pgn